bldl/emplace-spidermonkey/README.md

   ```

-  Now the `std_has`method should be available in selfhosted javascript.
+  Now the `std_has`method should be available in selfhosted JavaScript™.
   **TODO provide a test function to verify that has was correctly exposed**

   ### Optimize the function